Sprattles/JackieS-CyberSec-ProjectOne/README.md

 - [Metricbeat](https://github.com/Sprattles/JackieS-CyberSec-Project1/blob/main/Ansible/metricbeat-playbook.yml)

 These Beats allow us to collect the following information from each machine:
-- Filebeat: collects data from various logs to report when and where file changes happen.
+- **Filebeat:** collects data from various logs to report when and where file changes happen.
 This example here is when filebeat was first installed on the webserver machines showing the systemd logs;
 ![filebeat](https://github.com/Sprattles/JackieS-CyberSec-Project1/blob/main/Images/Filebeat_example.png)

-- Metricbeat: collects statistical data from the system and services running on the webserver machines such as CPU and Network usage.
+- **Metricbeat**: collects statistical data from the system and services running on the webserver machines such as CPU and Network usage.
 In this example below we can see the Network input and output in bytes at time of installation;
 ![metricbeat](https://github.com/Sprattles/JackieS-CyberSec-Project1/blob/main/Images/Metricbeat_example.png)

 ## Using the Playbook